 We’re going to go out on a limb here and say that the day small, shriveled lips become the beauty norm is probably not in our near future.
 You may lose volume in your lips in your 30s, so make sure you know this handy trick for making them appear fuller and plumper (and thus more youthful) instantly.

 The art of creating the perfect cat eye can be elusive—but regardless, you should still be able to create a sleek, wobble-free line (winged out or not) before you hit your 30th birthday.
 The first thing you should take into account is your eye shape.
 Then, just follow these steps.
-(If you hate eyeliner, try one of these surprisingly easy-to-use picks instead; if you have a shaky hand, this hack will ensure your line is always sleek.)
+(If you have a shaky hand, here's how to ensure your eyeliner is always perfect.)

 Will the Kardashians still be relevant when you’re in your 30s?
 All signs point to yes (Kimye baby number three is a very real possibility), but either way, the technique they’ve made their signature (contouring, obviously) is still something you should have under your belt.
 The key is to make it look as natural as possible—you don’t want to look like you contoured, after all.
 Plus, the possibilities are endless: You can use a creamy stick formula to make your nose look smaller, or brush a powder formula below your cheeks to add a little depth and carve out cheekbones.

 One word: blend.
-By the time you’ve hit your 30s, we hope you have become a master at blending, applying, and swirling your foundation for a super-natural, airbrushed-looking finish (here’s a hack to help you do just that, by the way).
-Some fine lines might creep up by then, so consider a primer (we like Too Faced’s Hangover RS Replenishing Face Primer, $32) and a more light-reflecting, full-coverage formula—here are the ones makeup artists swear by.
+By the time you’ve hit your 30s, we hope you have become a master at blending, applying, and swirling your foundation for a super-natural, airbrushed-looking finish.
+Some fine lines might creep up by then, so consider a primer (we like Too Faced’s Hangover RS Replenishing Face Primer, $34) and a more light-reflecting, full-coverage formula.

 In case you haven’t realized it yet, blush is your secret weapon against tiredness, aging skin, and a dull complexion.
 In other words, you should know how to wield this powerful tool—and wield it well.
 Whether you prefer powder or cream, the key here is knowing exactly where to apply and how to blend.
 Here’s a visual guide for applying blush so you don’t ever end up looking like a Raggedy Ann doll.
 For a silky, finely milled powder, try Marc Jacobs’s new Air Blush version; for a creamy, dewy finish, try Tom Ford’s Cream Cheek Color in Pink Sand ($68).